Sequential 1-bit Mean Estimation with Near-Optimal Sample Complexity: VARIATIONS AND REFINEMENTS

 Specifically, suppose that $X$ takes values in $\mathbb{R}^d$ and has entries $X_1,\dotsc,X_d$ satisfying our earlier assumptions individually for each coordinate $i=1,\dotsc,d$.
 By applying our univariate techniques coordinate-wise with parameters $\epsilon/\sqrt d$ and $\delta/d$, we obtain an overall estimate that is $\epsilon$-accurate in $\ell_2$ norm with probability at least $1-\delta$.
 In accordance with Theorem \ref{thm: main}, the sample complexity is

 where the $d^2$ factor arises from (i) using the scaled accuracy parameter $\epsilon/\sqrt{d}$, and (ii) running the univariate subroutine~$d$ times.
-This may seem potentially loose on first glance, due to the correct scaling being $d \sigma^2 / \epsilon^2 \cdot \log(1/\delta)$ in the absence of a communication constraint \cite{lugosi2019sub}.
-However, under 1-bit feedback, the $d^2 \sigma^2 / \epsilon^2$ dependence in fact unavoidable even in the special case of Gaussian random variables; see \cite[Theorem 8]{cai2024distributed} with the parameter $m'$ therein equating to $n/d$ in our notation under 1-bit feedback.\footnote{To give slightly more detail, the parameters $m$ and $b_i = 1$ therein equate respectively to the number of samples $n$ and number of bits allowed per feedback.} Moreover, if we allow $d$ bits of feedback per sample, i.e., one bit \emph{per coordinate}, then applying our univariate estimator coordinate-wise yields a sample complexity of $\widetilde{O}\left( d \sigma^2/\epsilon^2 \cdot \log(1/\delta) + d \log(\lambda/\sigma) \right)$, which matches that of unconstrained communication up to logarithmic factors.
+This may seem potentially loose on first glance, due to the correct scaling being $\frac{\sigma^2}{\epsilon^2} \cdot \left(d + \log(1/\delta) \right)$ in the absence of a communication constraint \cite{lugosi2019sub}.
+However, under 1-bit feedback, the $d^2 \sigma^2 / \epsilon^2$ dependence in fact unavoidable even in the special case of Gaussian random variables; see \cite[Theorem 8]{cai2024distributed} with the parameter $m'$ therein equating to $n/d$ in our notation under 1-bit feedback.\footnote{To give slightly more detail, the parameters $m$ and $b_i = 1$ therein equate respectively to the number of samples $n$ and number of bits allowed per feedback.} Moreover, if the communication bottleneck is relaxed to allow $d$ bits of feedback per sample (i.e., one bit \emph{per coordinate}), applying our univariate estimator coordinate-wise yields a sample complexity of $\widetilde{O}\big( \frac{d \sigma^2}{\epsilon^2} \log(1/\delta) + d \log(\lambda/\sigma) \big)$.
+In the constant error probability regime ($\delta = \Theta(1)$), this matches the unconstrained rate up to logarithmic factors.
+In the regime $\delta = o(1)$ there remains a significant gap due to the fact that $d \log \frac{1}{\delta} \gg d + \log\frac{1}{\delta}$, but this gap is inherent to any approach that controls each coordinate's error to $O\big( \frac{\epsilon}{\sqrt d} \big)$ separately.

-While the above discussion gives conditions under which we have tightness to within logarithmic factors for multivariate settings, the situation becomes significantly more complex under a general covariance matrix $\Sigma$, particularly when it is not known exactly and so ``whitening'' techniques cannot readily be used.
+Beyond the issue of joint $(d,\delta)$ dependence, another limitation of the coordinate-wise approach is that it does not capture the dependence on off-diagonal terms in the covariance matrix $\Sigma$.
+Doing so may be significantly more difficult, particularly when $\Sigma$ is not known exactly and so ``whitening'' techniques cannot readily be used.
 We leave such considerations for future work.

-\section{Conclusion}
+\section{CONCLUSION}

 In this paper, we studied the problem of estimating the mean of a distribution under the extreme constraint of a single bit of communication per sample.
 We proposed an adaptive estimator that is $(\epsilon, \delta)$-PAC for all distributions with bounded mean and variance, which achieves near-optimal sample complexity.
 This result demonstrates that the statistical efficiency of mean estimation is largely preserved under 1-bit communication constraints.
 We also established an adaptivity gap for the interval query model, showing that non-adaptive strategies are strictly suboptimal.
 Several directions remain for future research, including tightening the polylogarithmic factors, adapting to unknown variance and target accuracy with as few assumptions as possible, and extending to multivariate settings beyond the coordinate-wise approach.